AymarN/.github/GOVERNANCE.md

 # Project Governance

 We offer several templates covering common systems of governance used in some repositories.
 See the Contributor Strategy document or more background.
-Please also review [] as preparation for making governance decisions.

 ## `GOVERNANCE-maintainer.md`